Looking for secure MCP controls to connect AI and your work apps? Check out

 configuration.
 This means no servlet has unrestricted access to sensitive files

-or directories on the host machine, such as your ~/.cursor/mcp.json
+or directories on the host machine, such as your ~/.cursor/mcp.json or your

 SSH keys, without explicit user consent.